ssrikantan/ssrikantan.github.io/_posts/2026-02-08-ghcp-sdk-fleet-compliance-agent.md

 An important distinction in this architecture is the **separation of concerns** between the two AI services:

 - **GitHub Copilot SDK** = **Agent Brain** (LLM reasoning, tool orchestration, autonomous decision-making)
-- **Azure OpenAI** = **Vector Store Only** (RAG search via Responses API with `file_search` — no LLM reasoning)
+- **Azure AI Search Knowledge Base (FoundryIQ)** = **Knowledge Retrieval Only** (extractive RAG search — returns verbatim text from policy documents, no LLM reasoning in agent code)

-The Copilot SDK handles all the reasoning and tool orchestration, while Azure OpenAI serves purely as the knowledge retrieval layer for policy documents.
+The Copilot SDK handles all the reasoning and tool orchestration, while Azure AI Search Knowledge Base (FoundryIQ) serves purely as the knowledge retrieval layer for policy documents.
+Azure OpenAI is used internally by the knowledge base for reranking, but the agent code does not call Azure OpenAI directly.

 ---